dycorporal/RPi-5-Minecraft-Server/README.md

 For anyone willing to continue this (doubt it), for more QoL, I would:
 - As I said, make an all-player accessible command that outputs a private message to the user who called it, when the server is shutting down.
 If it wasn't then just output something along the lines of "No shutdown scheduled".
 Add a cooldown on this.
 - Actually add and implement permissions.
 Use of LuckyPerms would be great, but permissions were in my plugin code anyways.
+- I'd imagine data logging could be manipulated to somehow track more advanced server diagnostics and telemetry over time, such as reporting data to a database then analysing this via a spreadsheet or something to do with Matplotlib, to create graphs and show peak usage times, etc.